krgough/homeMonitor/README.md

 ### Configuration

-Config.py contains all the configuration.
+Config.py contains all the configuration parameters.

 We have several module that can be used as follows: